 |Size (LxWxD)||4.5" x 5.3" x 2.7"||8.5" x 9.5" x 3.4"|

 |Input||Analog (1x L/R RCA), Digital (1x Coaxial RCA, 1x TOSLINK Optical)||Analog (1x L/R RCA), Digital (1x Coaxial RCA, 1x TOSLINK Optical)|

 |Output||Analog (1x L/R RCA, 1x Subwoofer RCA), Digital (1x Coaxial RCA, 1x TOSLINK Optical), 3.5mm headphone jack||Analog (1x L/R RCA, 1x Subwoofer RCA), Digital (1x Coaxial RCA, 1x TOSLINK Optical), L/R Speaker Binding Posts|

-The great thing about the Amazon Echo Link line of devices is that there's definitely something for everybody.
+The great thing about the Amazon Echo Link line of devices is that there's definitely an Alexa speaker option for everybody.
 If price isn't an option, and you want to improve the quality of your already-established Alexa connection in your home theater setup, the Echo Link will serve your purposes.
 The Echo Link Amp offers an all-in-one solution for those who don't want to use an AVR but still want high-quality audio from their TV, and all of the devices connected to their TV.

 What hurts these devices, however, is the entry price for the limited functionality that they both have.
 The lack of a built-in microphone on both of these devices means that they will most certainly depend on you having another Echo device in your home.
 While enthusiasts will see the chance to jump at these devices, I cannot easily recommend any of these devices to the average consumer, unless a future revision adds a built-in microphone for one-device Alexa functionality.